Speedify Command Line Interface (CLI) Usage Guide

 captiveportal check

-Checks whether an interfaces are currently being blocked by a captive portal.
+Checks which interfaces are currently being blocked by a captive portal.
 Returns an array of adapterIDs which are currently captive.

 ["{D5306735-8BD9-4F89-A1AF-F485CA23208C}"]